 Understanding Group Life Insurance

-Group life insurance is usually offered through your employer, but there are also policies offered through other groups that you may belong to including alumni associations, AARP, certain national associations, veteran’s organizations, and some membership organizations.
+Group term life insurance is usually offered through your employer, but there are also policies offered through other groups that you may belong to including alumni associations, AARP, certain national associations, veteran’s organizations, and some membership organizations.

 Group life insurance is the most common form of life insurance in the United States.
 It provides security without requiring you to make large premium payments or to have a physical.
 It’s typically easy to sign up for, and it then remains in effect through your employment or until there’s a change in insurance plans.
 Signing up for group life through work usually happens when you’re first hired or during an enrollment period.